txstc55/dancing-without-stars/README.md

 For example, there are color `1`, `2`, `3`, `4`, and `k = 3`, then the following is a valid final state:
 ```
-1234  1
-      2
-1234  3
+1234  2
+      1
+  42133
       4
 ```
+They can be in any order, but one line should contain exactly one dancer of each color.
+A line can touch another line but they must be disjoint which means they can't share any dancer.

 The spoiler is going to place `k` stars on the board before choreographer starts to move, and try make choreographer to spend more steps to reach a final state.

 Both players will have `120` seconds as thinking time.

 ## Choreographer
-Choreographer will connect to server first.
+Choreographer will connect to server first and send their name to the server.
 Server will send an `input_file` to choreographer.
 An `input_file` is similiar to `sample_dancedata.txt`.

 Server will then send some other parameters to Choreographer:
 `<board_size> <num_of_color> <k>`